skmdJeesan/SnapCart/README.md

 ## Overview

-**SnapCart** is a production-ready, full-stack grocery delivery platform developed over 60 days.
+**SnapCart** is a production-ready, full-stack grocery delivery platform developed.
 It provides customers with a seamless end-to-end shopping experience — from browsing and searching products to secure checkout, delivery slot selection, and real-time order tracking — while giving administrators full control through a dedicated management dashboard.

 The project is built entirely with the Next.js App Router, making use of server-side rendering, server actions, and API routes to deliver a fast, scalable, and maintainable architecture.